Arthur season 13

-The 13th season of the television series Arthur was originally broadcast on PBS in the United States from October 12, 2009 to April 9, 2010 and contains 10 episodes.
+The thirteenth season of the television series Arthur was originally broadcast on PBS Kids Go! in the United States from October 12, 2009, to April 9, 2010, and contains 10 episodes.
 All episodes from this season aired on several countries outside the U.S., such as CBBC in United Kingdom and TVOKids in Canada, prior to their U.S. air dates.

+It is the last season to feature Samantha Reynolds, Chris Lortie, and Jake Roseman as the voices of George Lundgren and Timmy and Tommy Tibble, respectively.

 Episodes

 Production

 Episodes from this season were produced together with season 12.
 As a result, the episodes from this season were aired on several countries such as Canada, United Kingdom, and Australia, prior to the U.S.

 One of the most notable episodes, "The Great MacGrady" (co-sponsored by the Lance Armstrong Foundation) deals with the topic issue of cancer (a topic that had only been addressed once in an animated series).
 Executive producer Jacqui Deegan comments on the WGBH press release:

 The episode premiered during the week-long programming block A Very Special Arthur.
-The episode's ending features a dedication to Leah Ryan, a former Arthur writer who died from leukemia on June 12, 2008.
+The episode's ending features a dedication to Leah Ryan, who died in 2008.
 The character of Mrs. MacGrady was renamed Leah MacGrady in Ryan's honor.

 "No Acting, Please / Prunella and the Disappointing Ending" is listed as the fifth episode of this season on PBS's official episode guide and "The Great MacGrady" as the first, although they are flipped in order according to original U.S. airdate.